 Similar to the Guaranteed Entry Pathway, Indigenous applicants must:

-- Completed an undergraduate, a Graduate Diploma, Masters equivalent or PhD completed within 10 years before 1st of January of the year in which you intend to commence the MD curriculum.
+- Have completed an undergraduate degree, a Graduate Diploma, Masters equivalent or PhD completed within 10 years before 1st of January of the year in which you intend to commence the MD curriculum.

 - Submit a Confirmation of Identity to mdhs-indigenous-admissions@unimelb.edu.au to be considered eligible via this pathway.